The Texas

 • The eastbound access road between Bandera and Hausman were planned to be widened, but that has been dropped for now, and the westbound access road will be expanded to three lanes instead of four.

 • The HOV lanes on this segment will not be opened as part this project.
-The pavement for the lanes will be laid, but the lanes will not be marked and will be barricaded until the later phases are complete.
+The pavement for the lanes will be laid, but the lanes will not be marked or signed until the later phases are complete.
 This is because it is not feasible to provide a proper transition area for the ends of the HOV lanes near I‑10 for the short period between when this project is completed and when the interchange will be completed.

 These are the schematics for the entire "master plan" between Bandera Rd. and I‑35.
 However, because the sections east of US 281 will be completed later, the widening done in Phase 2 will need to taper in order to transition to the existing four-lane section of 1604 east of US 281; this tapering will happen in the vicinity of the Stone Oak Pkwy. overpass (details discussed in the "Phase 2" section above), so the lane configurations between Stone Oak Pkwy. and US 281 shown in the schematic below will be built as part of Phase 4.

 Finally, as with Phase 1, the HOV lanes for Phase 2 will not be opened when the rest of the work for that phase is complete.
-The pavement for the lanes will be laid, but they will not be marked and will be barricaded until the interchange at I‑10 is complete.
+The pavement for the lanes will be laid, but they will not be marked or signed until the interchange at I‑10 is complete.
 This is because it is not feasible to provide a proper transition area for the ends of the HOV lanes near I‑10 for the short period between when this project is completed and when the interchange will be completed.

 Click on one of the letters on the image above to open the detailed schematic for that section